fontsignacio/WhatsApp-Clone/README.md

 # WhatsApp Clone

-Building a basic WhatsApp Clone UI in Flutter.
-Without Firebase.
+Building a WhatsApp Clone UI/UX using Flutter and Dart.
+Without Database and WebSockets.

 ## App Features.